ABOUT COSTA BLANCA

 In Spain, it’s not uncommon to walk into a restaurant or bar and see entire families sitting together, day or night.
-Whether you are in major cities or a rural village, Spanish social traditions provide special attention for children.
+Whether you are in a major city or a rural village, Spanish social traditions provide special attention to children.
 This excellent treatment also extends to the rest of the family.

 Come and discover a warm, welcoming country with the best infrastructure for families, where your little ones will be looked after like nowhere else.

-There is no better place to be an outdoor enthusiast than Spain.
+There is no better place to be an outdoor enthusiast than in Spain.
 You can enjoy a variety of sporting and recreational activities.
-No matter where you travel on the peninsula or on the islands, there is a wide range of specialised packages, companies, and guides all around the country.
+No matter where you travel on the peninsula or on the islands, there is a wide range of specialized packages, companies, and guides all around the country.

 Here you can go sailing, cycling, hiking, improve your golf swing, or try paddling around at the beach.
 And in the winter, you can go skiing in the Sierra Nevadas in the south, or the Pyrenees in the north.